-14. Type(s) of methods will be used to reach direct and indirect contacts
+2. Type(s) of methods to be used to reach direct and indirect contacts

 Extension

-Direct Method Indirect Methods
+Direct Methods Indirect Methods

-Education Class Workshop Group Discussion One-on-One Intervention Demonstrations Newsletters Web sites {NO DATA ENTERED}
+Demonstrations Group Discussion Workshop Education Class One-on-One Intervention NewslettersWeb sites

 Crop producers primarily in the Columbia Basin of Oregon and Washington and Western Idaho.
 Agricultural infrastructure and service providers in Oregon, Washington and Idaho State and federal agencies managing both regulatory and incentive based programs